janparttimaa/custom-administrative-templates/iManage/README.md

 If you enable this policy, The "Automatically download and install updates" option is selected by default on the "Update Settings" screen of iManage Agent Services and users cannot disable it.

-If you not configure this setting, user can manage itself this setting adn we are not managing or enforcing it.
+If you not configure this setting, user can manage itself this setting and we are not managing or enforcing it.

 > [!NOTE]
 > If you want to disable the setting via Intune, please make sure that value is then set to ```<disabled/>```